 In witness whereof the undersigned, duly authorised thereto by their respective Governments, have signed this Agreement.

 Done in Duplicate at London this second day of March 2021 in the English language.

-For the United Kingdom of Great Britain and Northern Ireland: ELIZABETH TRUSS For the Republic of Ghana:
+For the United Kingdom For the Republic of Ghana: